cadugrillo/MergeAi-docs/content/en/docs/_index.md

 DOCS SECTION UNDER DEVELOPMENT!
 {{% /pageinfo %}}

-## About ConciergeAi
+## About merge.ai

-**ConciergeAi** is your gateway to the latest advancements in generative AI technology.
+**merge.ai** is your gateway to the latest advancements in generative AI technology.
 Our app offers seamless access to cutting-edge models from top-tier AI providers, including OpenAI, Anthropic, Stability.ai, and more.

-With **ConciergeAi**, you can effortlessly interact with the newest generative AI tools available.
+With **merge.ai**, you can effortlessly interact with the newest generative AI tools available.
 Whether you're looking to enhance your productivity with sophisticated chat completions or create compelling visual content through image and video generation, our platform provides an extensive suite of tools designed to meet your needs.

-**ConciergeAi** gives you access to the latest models available without the need to individually subscribe to every provider and pay monthly fees.
+**merge.ai** gives you access to the latest models available without the need to individually subscribe to every provider and pay monthly fees.
 With our **pay-as-you-go** strategy you only pay for the tokens/credits you actually use.

 {{% alert %}}
-Find out all available models, its providers and prices visiting our [pricing page](/pricing/).
+Find out all available models, its providers and prices visiting our [pricing page](https://www.askmerge.ai/pricing/).
 {{% /alert %}}

-Experience the future of AI today with ConciergeAi, where innovation meets convenience.
+Experience the future of AI today with merge.ai, where innovation meets convenience.

 ## Documentation